“Navigating

 “Acclaimed

-as one of the best contemporary foreign writers in Thailand. ”
+as one of the best contemporary foreign writers in Thailand.”

 —Thailand Tatler

-most prolific novelists in town, he’s also one of most read.”
+prolific novelists in town, he’s also one of most read.”

 —The Nation